-Have you already read St-Exupéry when you were at a beginner level but are not ready yet for Montesquieu or Voltaire ?
+Have you already read St-Exupéry when you were at a beginner level but are not ready yet for Montesquieu ?

 For intermediate French learners, picking the right French language book can be a bit daunting.
 Choosing intermediate level books that not only improve your French level but also make you feel accomplished for what you’ve already achieved is not easy.

 There are so many fun, interesting French novels for readers who need a bit more practice but aren’t quite ready to face Balzac.
 That’s because many intermediate level novels are written for the general public and appeal to French readers of all levels, native speaker or not.

-Even if you’ve reached a level where reading a novel is no longer difficult, it’s important to remember that you’ll never stop learning.
-Here are a few tips to help you during your learning process :
+Even if you feel reading a novel is no longer daunting, it’s important to remember that you’ll never stop discovering new vocabulary.
+Here are a few tips to help you during your French learning process :

 Make sure you always mark a word you don’t know and come back to it later.
 The word could prove useful later in the book.
 It could even be a word that really changes the meaning of the passage you’re reading